pjlintw/Transformer-py/README.md

 conda activate fabian-pinjie
 ```

 If conda fails to create environment from `environment.yaml`.
 This may be caused by the platform-specific build constraints in the file.
 Try create one by installing the important packages mannually.
-The `environment.yaml` was built in macO.
+The `environment.yaml` was built in macOS.

 **Note**: Running `conda env export > environment.yaml` will include all the
 dependencies conda automatically installed for you.
 Some dependecies may not work in different platforms.